 The senator told the police they stole documents from her

-Police then ended up going with the team of journalists at the police station.
-The journalists went to file a complaint but they were questioned and searched.
+Police then ended up going with the team of journalists to the police station.
+The journalists went to file a complaint but they were questioned and searched instead.

 Lucia Goracci didn’t accept the report written by the police.
 The police then didn’t accept to release the team who called the Italian embassy to get out.
 Romania’s police kept the team until the Italian ambassador of Romania intervened and managed to let them go out after several hours.

 Authorities investigate charges against the senator for having sequestered the journalists.
-Her husband is also charged for having assaulted a police officer during the altercation.
+Her husband is also charged with having assaulted a police officer during the altercation.

-Diana Șoșoacă claims to be a victim of conspiracy, fearing for her life
+Diana Șoșoacă claims to be a victim of a conspiracy, fearing for her life

 The senator feels she and her family is being lynched.
 Diana Șoșoacă claimed this was part of an international conspiracy led by Ursula von der Leyen, the president of the European Commission, because she is against vaccination campaigns.

-She also feared that if the prosecutor for the case about her husband had required to bring him to the police station, he would have been killed and would have ended up in a bag.
+She also feared that if the prosecutor for the case about her husband required bringing him to the police station, he would have been killed and would have ended up in a bag.

 The senator also said she was attacked because some politicians provide her with sensitive information.
 “I have information, which, if I gave it to you now, would destroy part of the European Union and part of NATO.
 That’s why I’m being attacked this way.”